$\mathrm{L}^1$ full groups of flows: Whirly amenability

+We do not know if the amenability hypothesis can be removed, even when \( G \) is discrete and the action is free.

-\subsection{Whirly amenability}
+\section{Whirly amenability}

 Lemma~\ref{lem:exhaustive-chain-subgroups} is a powerful tool to deduce various dynamical properties of derived \( \LL^{1} \) full groups.
-Recall that a Polish group \( G \) is said to be \textbf{whirly amenable} if it is amenable and for any continuous action of \( G \) on a compact space any invariant measure is supported on the set of fixed points of the action.
-In particular, each such action has to have some fixed points, so whirly amenable groups are extremely amenable.
+Recall that a Polish group \( G \) is said to be \textbf{whirly amenable} if it is amenable and, for any continuous action of \( G \) on a compact space, any invariant measure is supported on the set of fixed points of the action.
+In particular, each such action has to have some fixed points, so whirly amenable groups are extremely amenable , meaning that all their continuous actions on compact spaces have fixed points.

 \begin{proposition} Let \( \mathcal{R} \) be a smooth measurable equivalence relation on a standard Lebesgue space \( (X, \mu) \).
 If \( \mu \) is atomless, then the full group \( \fgr{\mathcal{R}} \) is whirly amenable. \end{proposition}